 Let the cobbler cool for about 10 minutes before serving.

 Love cobbler?
 Me, too!
-Check out these other two recipes at Southern Kissed:
+Check out these other cobbler recipes at Southern Kissed:

 - 1 box white cake mix